krowinski/tinyID/README.md

 The longer the dictionary - the shorter encoded ID.

 Encoded ID will be made exclusively out of characters from the key.
 This very useful property allows to adapt your encoding to the environment.
 For example in SMS messages you may restrict key to US
 ASCII to avoid available length reduction caused by conversion to GSM 03.38 charset.
-Or if you want to use such ID as file/directory name in case insensitive filesystem you may want to use only lowercase letters in the key.
+Or if you want to use such ID as file/directory name in case-insensitive filesystem you may want to use only lowercase letters in the key.

 ### encode('123')